mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 - not hard enough to damage it but in a manner that looks heavy-handed and will upset passengers.
 There are occasions where the pilot may elect for an even worse landing – usually when something is dreadfully wrong.
-If the pilot chooses to make what amounts to little more than a crash- landing without good cause there may be repercussions but sometimes deliberately slamming the ship down hard is the only way to get it on the ground fast enough.
+If the pilot chooses to make what amounts to little more than a crash-landing without good cause there may be repercussions but sometimes deliberately slamming the ship down hard is the only way to get it on the ground fast enough.
 If so, the base difficulty becomes Easy (4+).